sgdashu/chatgpt-fe/README.en.md

 A: One possible reason is that after Nginx reverse proxying, buffering is turned on, and Nginx will try to buffer a certain amount of data from the backend before sending it to the browser.
 Please try adding `proxy_buffering off;` after the reverse proxy parameter and then reloading Nginx.
 Other web server configurations are similar.

-Q: The content returned is incomplete?

-A: There is a length limit for the content returned by the API each time.
-You can modify the `VITE_GLOB_OPEN_LONG_REPLY` field in the `.env` file under the root directory, set it to `true`, and rebuild the front-end to enable the long reply feature, which can return the full content.
-It should be noted that using this feature may bring more API usage fees.

 ## Contributing

 Please read the [Contributing Guidelines](./CONTRIBUTING.en.md) before contributing.